A candy coloured Georgian seaside town

 Tenby Museum & Art Gallery overlooking Castle beach

 A must visit on any trip to Tenby has to be Caldey Island, a 20-minute boat journey from either the harbour or Castle beach, depending on the tides.
 It’s a monastic island with an order of Cistercian monks living in the monastery.
 As well as the island buildings including shop, post office and a lighthouse, the island has an interlinked network of paths that criss-cross the island with amazing views.
-Time must be made to visit Priory beach, it’s golden sands and crystal clears waters make it a perfect stop for a picnic or ice cream while watching the Caldey boats come and go.
+Time must be made to visit Priory beach, its golden sands and crystal clear waters make it a perfect stop for a picnic or ice cream while watching the Caldey boats come and go.

 Caldey Island